-“These awards are a recognition of the hard work and dedication of the RER team to continuously evaluate and improve our services,” said Jack Osterholt, Deputy Mayor and RER’s Director.
-“Thanks to them, the County’s regulatory strategies continue to evolve, to the benefit of our residents and business community.”
+“These initiatives are the result of the RER team’s continuous efforts to improve our services,” said Jack Osterholt, deputy mayor and RER’s director.
+“Thanks to them, the County’s regulatory strategies continue to evolve to the benefit of our residents and business community.”

 Nationally, awards are given in 18 different categories that reflect the vast, comprehensive services counties provide.
 The categories include children and youth, criminal justice, county administration, information technology, health, civic engagement and many more.
-NACo will recognize award-winning counties at its 2017 Annual Conference and Exposition July 21–24 in Franklin County, Ohio.
+NACo recognized award-winning counties at its 2018 Annual Conference and Exposition July 13-16 in Davidson County, Tennessee.
 Started in 1970, NACo’s annual Achievement Award Program is designed to recognize innovative county government programs.
-Each nominee is judged on its own merits and not against other applications received.
+Each nomination is judged on its own merits and not against other applications received.

 NACo unites America’s 3,069 county governments.
 Founded in 1935, NACo brings county officials together to advocate with a collective voice on national policy, exchange ideas and build new leadership skills, pursue transformational county solutions, enrich the public’s understanding of county government and exercise exemplary leadership in public service.
 Learn more at the NACo website.